byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 - Save and build the project
 - Run the project

+- Nothing will really happen yet but we want to make sure it compiles and runs

 Now you can go modify your landing page to direct to the player, position, and team controllers if you want!